ZcashFoundation/frost/rfcs/0001-messages.md

     - This is particularly important for `SigningPackage`s, which only need a threshold of participants to continue.
 - Messages larger than 4 GB are not supported on 32-bit platforms.
 - Implementations should validate that message lengths are lower than a protocol-specific maximum length, then allocate message memory.
+- Implementations should distinguish between FROST messages from different signature schemes using implementation-specific mechanisms.

 ### State-Based Validation